-Our bylaws provide that, for stockholder nominations to the board or other proposals to be considered at an annual received by our Secretary at our principal executive offices not earlier than 5:00 p.m.
+To be timely for the 2024 Annual Stockholder's Meeting, a stockholder's notice must be delivered to or mailed and received by our Secretary at our principal executive offices not earlier than 5:00 p.m.
 (Pacific Time) on February 22, 2024 and not later than 5:00 p.m.
 (Pacific Time) on March 23, 2024.
 A stockholder's notice to the Secretary must set forth each matter the stockholder proposes to bring before the annual meeting and the information required by our bylaws.